11 Things Unique to American Culture

 1. Summer Camps

 Canada also has this wonderful tradition, but not many other countries do.
 To other people, it seems strange to send a child off for a whole summer rather than spending that time with them.
-And in countries where parents enjoy decent time off, families vacation together.
+In countries where parents enjoy decent time off, families vacation together.

 Still, you never forget memories formed around the campfire.